Retro-Tek/zxspectrum-c_include/README.md

 --------
 With this library, you will be able to write parts of your ZX-Spectrum program using C and include them into the ASM source, when using SjAsmPlus as a build tool.
 You will need an SDCC or Z88DK (for ZSDCC) to translate C code into ASM code, but a machine code generation can be done completely by SjAsmPlus, without using SDCC or Z88DK toolchains.

-Symbols defined in C code can be accessed from the rest of the code via underscore-prefixed labels.
-And vice versa: underscore-prefixed labels can be accessed from C code using 'extern' declaration.
+Symbols defined in C code can be accessed from the rest of the code as usual labels.
+And vice versa: labels can be accessed from C code using 'extern' declaration.
 Also, there is a special mechanism to pass 'defines' into the C code.

 NOTE: Although this system proved to be working, it is heavily dependant on the undocumented implementation details of both SjAsmPlus and SDCC/ZSDCC that can change in the future.
 USE THIS LIBRARY AT YOUR OWN RISK!